Daniels8945/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. Directories : A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 (NB: Regular files should not be changed.)
 12. More directories : A script that creates a directory called dir_holberton with permissions 751 in the working directory.
 13. Change group : A script that changes the group owner to holberton for the file hello.
+14. Owner and group : A script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+15. Symbolic links : A script that changes the owner and the group owner of _hello to vincent and staff respectively.
+16. If only : A script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+17. Star Wars : A script that will play the StarWars IV episode in the terminal.